tab87tt/PublicFront/README.md

 See Projects > 21 & Sandwich Shop for further project code details.

 ## Compiled 'build' Folder
-I have included a build folder for simplicity, alternatively there are the script commands below while working with with pre-build code.
+I have included a build folder for simplicity, alternatively there are the script commands below while working with pre-build code.

 ## Available Scripts